EpicBrainUser/3d-architecture-unit/bauhaus/outputs/bauhaus_timeline.md

 * ### Modernism in the Bauhaus

     * Here this would mean that:
-        * Useage of simpler shapes in design, elimiation of decorative features
+        * Usage of simpler shapes in design, elimination of decorative features
             * So rectangles and spheres are almost entirely the design
         * Rounding off corners for the building, furniture inside the building, and walls inside the building are too often rounded off